Ojibwe religion: Healing

 Prior to performing a healing ceremony, some Ojibwe healers may fast to purify themselves.
 They might then use smoke to beseech the manitouk for help, with singing and drumming then employed to ask the manitouk for help in determining the cause of the sickness.
 When using the herbs for healing, these healers will also offer songs and tobacco to the manitouk.
-Many Ojibwe healers will combine traditional remedies with Christian prayers.
+Many Ojibwe healers combine traditional remedies with Christian prayers.
 One method employed by some Ojibwe healers involved sucking through a small bone to draw the sickness out of the afflicted person.
 Healers claimed that this removed a foreign body from the victim, which would then be spat into a dish for assembled people to see.
 Generally, it is thought that those with the power to heal could also use it to harm, sometimes involuntarily if they are unable to control their power.

-Many Ojibwe have worn charms to protect themselves from disease, or to protect them if they were going into battle.
-Charms are also often placed on a baby's tikanagan (cradleboard) to protect it, including a twine spider web that is believed to catch harmful things approaching the infant.
-Seashells considered gifts from guardian manitouk may also be used, most often to achieve success in hunting.
+Many Ojibwe have worn amulets to protect themselves from disease or if going into battle.
+Often, these amulets are made from copper.
+Amulets are also often placed on a baby's tikanagan (cradleboard) to protect it, including a twine spider web that is believed to catch harmful things approaching the infant.
+Seashells considered gifts from guardian manitouk may also be used as amulets, most often to achieve success in hunting.